Daniel Greiller joins Weavr as CCO

 - Daniel joins as Chief Commercial Officer at an exciting time for Weavr as the company exits stealth mode – accelerating its growth and product development.

-- He brings with him a wealth of experience – having spent over 17 years in banking and payments.
+- He brings with him a wealth of experience – having spent over 17 years in finance and payments.
 Most recently in senior roles at both Ethoca and Feedzai, Daniel has helped both early stage Fintechs, and global financial institutions, meet the challenges of an increasingly digital economy head on.

 - His ability to manage high scale operations and drive strategic business growth will accelerate Weavr’s plans for expansion into new markets, globally.